Magic. Adventure. Mayhem. Ferrets.

 The future in that scene

-That opening scene became the template for the rest of the series.
+That opening scene became the template for the rest of the book.
 I took the strangeness I’d developed there, when I’d allowed my brain to just run wild, and I turned it into a system.
 I turned it into a plot.
 And sure, I had to adjust and clarify a few things.
 But overall, that opening scene still survives.